 – ensure they are not affected by alcohol or another drug which may endanger their own or any other persons’ health and safety.

 Review of Policy:

-The Occupational Health Safety and Welfare Policy shall be reviewed annually and involve assessing the effectiveness of the policy by such means as:
+The Work Health and Safety Policy shall be reviewed annually and involve assessing the effectiveness of the policy by such means as:

 – Reviewing overall health and safety performance

 – Monitoring the effectiveness of policies and procedures